Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 If you know a mom who loved their baby’s muslin blankets a little too much…

-It’s great in summer OR winter because it’s truly a breathable fabric that keeps the chill off without making you sweat.
+Muslin fabric is great in summer OR winter because it’s truly a breathable material that keeps the chill off without making you sweat.
+And, it gets softer every time you wash it.

-Naked Bee Hand Lotion
+Desert Essence Hand Lotion

 I personally buy very few health & beauty items in a given year —